microsoft/coe-starter-kit/coe-cli/docs/aa4am/key-concepts.md

 2. Fix Custom Connectors used to connect to Azure DevOps

-3. Connect Flow to Common data service
+3. Connect Flow to Dataverse

 4. Add the user to the Azure Active Directory Service Principal to the power platform environments